Adoption Special (unless otherwise noted):

 *Multiple adopters interested in the same animal on the same day must be present when shelter doors open and will be allowed to submit their names for a drawing shortly after the shelter opens for business.
 The person whose name is drawn will receive top priority to adopt the animal, pending approval of their adoption application.

-Online (dog and cat) or at the Information Desk.
-When the survey is complete, return to the Desk for processing.
+- Online (dog and cat) or at the Information Desk.
+When the form is complete, return to the Desk for processing.

 - Spend some time and get acquainted with the pet.
 Carefully consider if it is the right size, temperament, and breed for you.
 Consider daily care and home environment needs, training and other pets at home.
 We have information packets to help!
 We strongly suggest bringing your children with you to ensure a good match.

 - Meet with one of our adoption counselors to process paperwork, and proceed to the Payment Desk.

 - Adoption fees may vary depending on the type of pet and any additional services you may request.